 - Enjoy an “olde fashioned” Christmas in Manotick this weekend Looking for a great way to kick off the countdown to Christmas?
 Why not come on down to Manotick this weekend and enjoy the village that has completely captured my heart?
 On December 4 and 5, the village transforms itself into a Christmas village with horse-drawn carriage rides, a crafter’s...

 - Christmas Parades of Eastern Ontario – the 2010 Edition!
-Edited to add: Looking for information about the 2013 holiday parades?
-You’ll find it here!
+Edited to add: Click this link for the 2014 Santa Claus and holiday parade info!
 Last leaves drifting from the trees?
 Check.
 Halloween safely behind us, tucked into bed with a sore belly from too much candy?
 Check.
 Weather turned cold, grey and damp — and snowy?!?
 Check.
 Yay, it...